 The Parties agree and acknowledge that each Consumer owns the exclusive right, title and interest to their data and nothing in this Agreement shall be interpreted as granting Client right to the Consumer Data except for the right to use as permitted by this Agreement and to the extent of the consent granted by each Consumer.

-8.1 Protection of Confidential Information.
+8.1Protection of Confidential Information.
 The Receiving Party will use the same degree of care that it uses to protect the confidentiality of its own confidential information, but in no event less than reasonable standard of care, to (a) not use any Confidential Information of the Disclosing Party for any purpose outside the scope of this Agreement and (b) except as otherwise authorized by the Disclosing Party in advance, in writing, limit access to Confidential Information of the Disclosing Party to its employees and contractors who need access to such information solely for purposes consistent with this Agreement and who have signed confidentiality agreements with the Receiving Party containing substantially similar protections for the Confidential Information as required herein.
 Neither party will disclose the terms of this Agreement or any Order Form to any third-party other than to its legal counsel and accountants without the other party’s prior written consent, provided that a party that makes any such disclosure to its legal counsel or accountants will remain responsible for the legal counsel’s or accountant’s compliance with this Agreement.
 For the avoidance of doubt, the non-disclosure obligations set forth in this “Confidential Information and Proprietary Rights” section apply to Confidential Information exchanged between the parties in connection with the evaluation of additional Truv services.
 Truv reserves the right to use Client’s name and logo (i) in connection with the hosting, operation and maintenance of the Products, (ii) as a reference for marketing or promotional purposes on Truv’s website, and (iii) in other communications with existing or potential Truv customers, subject to any written trademark policies Client may provide Truv in writing, upon reasonable notice.

 8.2Compelled Disclosure.
 The Receiving Party may disclose Confidential Information of the Disclosing Party to the extent compelled by law to do so, provided it gives the Disclosing Party prior notice of the compelled disclosure (to the extent legally permitted) and reasonable assistance, at the Disclosing Party's cost, if the Disclosing Party wishes to contest the disclosure.
 If the Receiving Party is compelled by law to disclose the Disclosing Party’s Confidential Information as part of a civil proceeding to which the Disclosing Party is a party, and the Disclosing Party is not contesting the disclosure, the Disclosing Party will reimburse the Receiving Party for its reasonable cost of compiling and providing secure access to that Confidential Information.

 8.3Internal Use of Confidential Information.
 Client agrees and acknowledges that Truv may use Confidential Information, for internal compliance and audit purposes to ensure performance of the Products and may share the same with third parties engaged by Truv for the specific purpose of conducting audits, accuracy reviews, or compliance reviews who are subject to obligations of confidentiality at least as restrictive as those contained in this Agreement.
-Truv will be responsible for any breach of the obligations of this Section 8 (Confidential Information and Proprietary Rights) by any of those third parties, or their affiliates or subsidiaries, unless that third party has an agreement directly with Client with respect to the subject matter of this Agreement.
+Truv will be responsible for any breach of the obligations of this Section 8 (Confidential Information and Proprietary Rights) by any of those third parties, unless that third party has an agreement directly with Client with respect to the subject matter of this Agreement.

 8.4Truv Proprietary Rights.
 Truv shall own and retain the exclusive right, title and interest in and to the Products, Truv Platform, API, API Keys and Documentation, all improvements, enhancements, derivative works or modifications thereto, (including all intellectual property and proprietary rights involved in the development of additional Products) whether or not developed based on Client’s suggestions or other feedback, and all intellectual property rights related to any of the foregoing.
 Truv shall have the right to collect and analyze data and other information relating to the Products and related systems and technologies, and Truv will be free (during and after this Agreement) to (i) use such information and data to improve and enhance the Products, and for other development, diagnostic and corrective purposes in connection with the Products and other Truv offerings and (ii) disclose such data solely in aggregate or other de-identified form in connection with its business.